mrowe/mikerowecode.com/_posts/2006-06-20-svn-django-weirdness.md

+---
+layout: post
-Solving weirdness in an svn updated django install
+title: Solving weirdness in an svn updated django install
+---

 I am playing with the "trunk" version of [Django][1], a nifty python-based web framework.
 This evening, I spent a few hours getting